19 of the best Irish pubs in London

 The Auld Shillelagh, Stoke Newington

 What: Having served the people of Stokey for over 20 years, The Auld Shillelagh is a bit of a local institution.
 Expat staff from Roscommon will make you feel welcome, while top-quality Guinness, decent pub grub and the occasional live band add to the pub’s appeal.
-If the weather’s playing ball, check out the beer garden at the back for a pint in the sunshine in one of London's best beer gardens.
+If the weather’s playing ball, check out the beer garden at the back for a pint in the sunshine.
+There’s no doubt that this is an Irish pub, and while you’ll find the typical nick-nacks and endearing memorabilia, what makes this one of the best Irish pubs in London is the effortlessly warm atmosphere.

 Where: 105 Stoke Newington Church Street, N16 0UD